The Anat Baniel Method for ChildrenSM (ABM) is a learning modality.

 Through this safe and playful exploration, children learn – not the “right way” to move – but their own variety of ways to utilize gravity and interact with their surroundings.

-The Anat Baniel Method helps children perceive differences
+The Anat Baniel Method helps infants with special needs perceive differences

 For over 30 years Anat Baniel and her colleagues have proven that children with disabilities can learn to move far beyond expected diagnostic limitations when given the information that the brain needs for learning.
 Before placing a child in a sitting or standing position when they don’t yet have the neurological information, we try to help them put the pieces together.